daniellawrence/dansysadm.com_old/src/blog/installing_zfs_on_ubuntu_1204_n40l.md

-# Installing zfs on ubuntu server 12.04
+# Installing zfs on Ubuntu server 12.04

-This is a quick guide to get zfs up and running on ubuntu server, it would also work on ubuntu desktop.
+This is a quick guide to get zfs up and running on Ubuntu server, it would also work on Ubuntu desktop.

-I have not not tried running zfs on ubuntu 12.10, as it have no reason to upgrade by n40l from 12.04 LTS.
+I have not not tried running zfs on Ubuntu 12.10, as it have no reason to upgrade by n40l from 12.04 LTS.

-From ubuntu server I needed to install python-software-properties, so that i could run add-apt-repository ( You don't need to complete this first step from ubuntu desktop or linux mint  )
+From Ubuntu server I needed to install python-software-properties, so that i could run add-apt-repository ( You don't need to complete this first step from Ubuntu desktop or Linux mint  )

 ```sh
 $ sudo apt-get install python-software-properties